Kaachi: 2020–2023: "Your Turn", "Photo Magic", lineup changes and disbandment

-In February of 2020, FrontRow Records announced that Kaachi's debut song would be named "Your Turn".
+In February 2020, FrontRow Records announced that Kaachi's debut song would be named "Your Turn".
 The single was officially released on 15 April 2020, with the music video being released on 29 April.
 The song has been described as a fusion of Europop, K-Pop and hip-hop.
 The song was criticized by K-Pop fans over their alleged lack of training, three of the group's four members lacking Korean heritage, and for taking shortcuts in the Korean idol training process.
 However, many also praised the group for its ground-breaking concept of K-Pop being open to people from around the globe and because the group took a new spin on the genre.
 On 29 April 2020, Kaachi's producer, Monica Lee, uploaded a video on YouTube to clarify the truth about Kaachi, including rumours that the group were formed by Simon Cowell and that they had made fun of other idols.
 On 26 May 2020, Kaachi were featured in their own mini-documentary, The UK’s First K-Pop Girl Group, which was posted by Channel 4 onto the networks’ social media pages.
 The episode focused on the hours before and during the filming of the music video shoot of their debut single.
 The mini-documentary drew criticism to the girls, due to them not finishing the choreography to the song until the night before the music video was filmed.
 Rumours had also circulated about the group plagiarising other K-Pop groups, which also drew more negative attention towards them.

 On 24 September 2020, it was announced that Kaachi would be making their first comeback with the pre-release single "Photo Magic" in late October, which would be included on the group’s first mini-album that had been slated for a 2021 release.
 The group performed in Joy Ruckus Club's Asian-American virtual music festival on 17 October 2020.
 On 4 November, their second single "Photo Magic" was released along with a music video.
 The song was described as a fusion of British grime, hip-hop rhythms, and energetic K-Pop by the song’s producers.
 On 1 January 2021, they performed the song at the London's New Year's Day Parade.
 Kaachi released the Spanish versions of their previous two releases; "Your Turn" and "Photo Magic", on 30 June.